 It’s the biggest barrier to attaining your goals.
 You don’t need a lot of hard work to trash procrastination off your course.

 This article is all about a personal experience you’ll enjoy.

 40. Read One Book Every Month

-Increased vocabulary, increased comprehension, motivation, stress management, improved knowledge – are just some of the benefits experienced by avid readers.
+Increased vocabulary, comprehension, motivation, stress management, and improved knowledge – are just some of the benefits experienced by avid readers.

 One book per month throughout the New Year is a good place to start.
 You’ll be glad you did.

 41. Make More Money

 Hey, I’m not encouraging you to run after material things.

 Do you have the luxury to add some side hustles without sacrificing other important things?

 Sign up as a freelancer, have side jobs, and use the internet to your advantage.